JamesTheGiblet/JamesTheGiblet/roadmap.md

-# 🗺️ Praximous Development Roadmap
+# 🗺️ Praximous Omni-Portal Development Roadmap

 MODULARITY IS MYTHOS // BUILD // RITUAL // REPEAT

-Welcome to the unfolding evolution of jamesthegiblet.co.uk — a living vault of robotic builds, modular tools, cinematic lore, and sovereign design rituals.
+Welcome to the unfolding evolution of the James The Giblet Mythic Builder Portal — a living vault of robotic builds, modular tools, cinematic lore, and sovereign design rituals.
+This master codex details the overarching plan for unifying and expanding your digital presence, transforming individual platforms into a cohesive, self-sustaining ecosystem.

-This document serves as the master codex for the development of the main portal, detailing each build phase as a chapter in its ritualized creation.
-Execution is chat-driven.
-Deployment is modular.
-Documentation is continuous.
+🎯 The Grand Invocation: Unifying The Pantheon

-🛸 PHASE I – INITIATE CORE INTERFACE
+The ultimate goal is to establish jamesthegiblet.co.uk as the central altar for all your creative endeavors, seamlessly integrating GitHub for open-source lore, Cults3D for tangible artifacts, and Patreon for sacred knowledge.
+This ritual will amplify your unique brand, foster a vibrant community, and generate sustainable revenue.

-🎯 Goal: Establish the CLI-style dashboard homepage and thematic backbone for a static website.
+🛸 PHASE I – FOUNDATION & CORE PORTAL CONSTRUCTION

-    [ ] Deploy index.html with CRT styling and a glyph footer toggle.
+Goal: Establish the bedrock of your online presence with a branded, static website and a clear GitHub hub.

-    [ ] Apply praximous_terminal.css with the full neon + spiral theme.
+    [ ] Awaken the Central Altar (jamesthegiblet.co.uk):

-    [ ] Embed the spiral sigil logo with pulsing animation and a typewriter header.
+        Deploy index.html with the core CRT styling, glyph footer, and navigation.

-    [ ] Create README.md manifest and link it in the live repository.
+        Apply style.css with the full neon + spiral theme, ensuring Golden Ratio principles.

-    [ ] Add a stealth Easter Egg glyph to trigger hack.html.
+        Embed the spiral sigil logo with pulsing animation and a typewriter header.

-🔧 PHASE II – SUMMON MODULES & CONTENT ZONES
+        Configure GitHub Pages hosting and link your GoDaddy domain.

-🎯 Goal: Create core content zones to house your 3D models, project logs, and product offerings.
+    [ ] Forge the GitHub Codex:

-    [ ] Embed the "Artifacts" and "Fabrication Glyphs" sections on the homepage with dynamic product listings powered by the Cults3D API.
+        Ensure your main GitHub profile README.md clearly introduces your "Mythic Builder Portal" and directs traffic to your website.

-    [ ] Integrate purchase links that redirect to your Cults3D storefront.
+        Host all project READMEs for free, serving as "Codex Fragments" for initial exploration.

-    [ ] Drop projects.html with a GitHub repo browser (auto README fetch).
+🔧 PHASE II – ARTIFACT & LORE INTEGRATION

-    [ ] Style GitHub modules as terminal cards.
+Goal: Seamlessly connect your physical and digital product offerings to the central portal.

-    [ ] Add QR glyph logic for physical packaging to provide a link to the website.
+    [ ] Integrate the Artifact Vault (Cults3D):

-📖 PHASE III – DOCUMENTATION & RITUALIZATION
+        Refactor your Cults3D profile name to "J.T.G." for brand consistency.

-🎯 Goal: Codify your builder rituals and establish the purchase paths for your technical documentation.
+        Update Cults3D thumbnails with your spiral branding.

-    [ ] Create codex.html with a preview and a purchase link to a premium "Codex Fragments" page on Patreon.
+        Implement direct purchase links on jamesthegiblet.co.uk that redirect to your Cults3D storefront.

-    [ ] Build vault.html with authorship verification and a preview of the EmbedID project, including a purchase link to Patreon.
+        (Future/Advanced): Develop a serverless function to securely interact with the Cults3D API for dynamic product listings on your website.

-    [ ] Draft a preview of the roadmap.md with a purchase link for the full Roadmap & Walkthroughs on Patreon.
+    [ ] Establish the Lore Scrolls (Patreon):

-    [ ] Add glyph headers and scroll styling across all documentation pages.
+        Set up your Patreon page to host premium technical documentation ("Codex Fragments," "Roadmap & Walkthroughs").

-🎭 PHASE IV – EASTER EGG HACK PANEL
+        Integrate purchase links on jamesthegiblet.co.uk that redirect to your Patreon for paid content.

-🎯 Goal: Build hack.html — a secret access console for hidden content.
+        (Future/Advanced): Develop a serverless function to securely interact with the Patreon API for managing premium content access or dynamic links.

-    [ ] Hide a blinking glyph in the corner with a delayed appearance.
+✍️ PHASE III – AI & INTERACTIVE RITUALS

-    [ ] On click, load a terminal UI with glitch text and override logic.
+Goal: Introduce AI-powered services to enhance user engagement and create new revenue streams.

-    [ ] Create a logic puzzle or keystroke sequence to unlock hidden lore scrolls.
+    [ ] The Scribe's Oracle (Free AI README Generation):

-    [ ] Gate unreleased prototypes, Copilot logs, and dev fragments.
+        Add an "AI Scribe" section to index.html with a text input and "Generate" button.

-    [ ] Add ambient audio FX + terminal glow toggles.
+        Develop a serverless function to call a specifically tuned AI model (or prompt strategy) for concise, high-level README generation.

-📦 PHASE V – TOOLING & THIRD-PARTY INTEGRATION
+        Implement client-side JavaScript to manage the interaction and display the generated README.

-🎯 Goal: Introduce links to your tools and integrate external storefronts.
+    [ ] The Oracle's Roadmap (Purchasable AI-Generated Roadmaps):

-    [ ] Add a CLI-based tools showcase in toolbelt.html.
+        Develop a backend system utilizing a separate, distinctly tuned AI model for generating comprehensive, detailed, and purchasable project roadmaps.

-    [x] Create a serverless function to securely interact with the Cults3D API and expose product data.
+        Integrate this service with a purchase flow on your website (e.g., a dedicated product on Patreon/Gumroad).

-    [x] Create a serverless function to securely interact with the Patreon API to manage premium content links.
+        Establish a Quality Assurance Ritual for reviewing AI-generated roadmaps.

-    [x] Embed Gumroad widgets or direct links for roadmap purchases.
+🌐 PHASE IV – CROSS-PLATFORM HARMONIZATION & OUTREACH

-    [x] Ensure Cults3D links are functional for 3D model sales.
+Goal: Unify brand presence across all external platforms and actively promote the Mythic Builder Portal.

-    [x] Create a modular scripts repo and link it from the portal.
+    [ ] Unify Social Media Glyphs:

-    [x] Refactor .env structure to support multi-service integrations in the future.
+        Apply consistent spiral branding and retro-terminal aesthetics to all social media profiles (Twitter, Instagram, LinkedIn, YouTube).

-🌐 PHASE VI – CROSS-PLATFORM HARMONIZATION
+        Develop a content strategy for each platform: visual showcases (Instagram), short-form "CLI intros" (YouTube/TikTok), and project updates.

-🎯 Goal: Unify branding and lore across GitHub, Cults3D, product pages, and content channels.
+    [ ] Publish The Visual Manifesto:

-    [ ] Apply spiral branding to Cults3D thumbnails.
+        Publish branding_codex.md publicly as a definitive guide to your brand's visual language.

-    [ ] Create QR-linked videos or lore scroll intros for each artifact.
+    [ ] Rituals of Engagement:

-    [ ] Develop a CLI intro for YouTube content.
+        Regularly publish "Ritual Logs" or blog posts on your website, detailing build processes, lore expansion, and new artifact reveals.

-    [ ] Style Instagram posts with a mythic grid and glyph scroll format.
+        Actively engage with relevant communities (Hackster.io, Reddit, Discord) to drive organic traffic and foster collaboration.

-    [ ] Publish branding_codex.md — your visual manifesto.
+🤝 PHASE V – COMMUNITY & CONTINUOUS EVOLUTION

-🧱 STRUCTURE EXPANSIONS & LORE DROPS
+Goal: Cultivate a vibrant community and ensure the portal's ongoing growth and adaptation.

-📦 Content Planned:
+    [ ] Contributor Protocol:

-    [ ] IMSAI WOPR simulator (screen-accurate shell + lighting + voice).
+        Establish an Open Issue Ritual System (e.g., a .rituals/ folder on GitHub).

-    [ ] Codex Fragment: “Chronicles of the Premature Maker.”
+        Create a "Contributor Scroll" to acknowledge and celebrate lineage.

-    [ ] Prototype Vault: artifacts before their time.
+        Introduce modular build challenges and glyph-based bounty trackers.

-    [ ] Mythic OS mockup: PraximOS interface via terminal or web.
+    [ ] Structure Expansions & Lore Drops:

-    [ ] 3D Printer mods + repair logs (interactive guides).
+        Plan and release new content: IMSAI WOPR simulator, "Chronicles of the Premature Maker," Prototype Vault, PraximOS mockup.

-🤝 Contributor Protocol (Coming Soon)
+    [ ] Future Invocations:

-    [ ] Open Issue Ritual System (.rituals/ folder?).
+        Develop a Terminal Simulator UI for mobile.

-    [ ] A contributor scroll with the lineage and lore of each contributor.
+        Build an "Initiate Mode" with keyboard-only navigation and CLI challenges.

-    [ ] Modular build challenges + a glyph-based bounty tracker.
+        Embed personal lore and daily ritual logs.

 🔄 Deployment Tracking